Last Updated on March 16, 2023 by Jessica Lauren Vine

 - Slowly add refrigerant to the air conditioning unit.
 This is the final and most challenging step throughout the process.
 Be careful not to add refrigerant too quickly, as it could seriously damage your compressor.
 Also, be careful not to overcharge your AC as this will also cause problems.

-What Does It Mean When My RV Air Conditioner has a Low Charge?
+What Does It Mean When My RV Air Conditioner Has a Low Charge?

 Now that you know how to recharge your air conditioner, let’s break down some of these terms to understand what we’re talking about.
 When speaking in air conditioner terms, “charge” refers to the amount of refrigerant in your AC system.
+This is important to understand the topic of the question, “Can RV air conditioners be recharged?”

-Refrigerant is the liquid that gets circulated through a series of copper or aluminum coils, through a condenser, and then an evaporator.
+Refrigerant is a liquid that gets circulated through a series of copper or aluminum coils, through a condenser, and then an evaporator.
 Throughout this process, the liquid refrigerant is supercharged and cools the air that is flowing over the coils.
 This air, which is now cold, gets blown through vents and into the RV.

 If your air conditioner is low on the liquid refrigerant that is flowing through the coils, the coils will not be cold enough to cool the air that is simultaneously flowing over the coils.
 As a result, the air blowing out of your vents will feel warm instead of cold.
 By adding more refrigerant or recharging your air conditioner, there will be sufficient liquid in your system to cool the air flowing over the AC coils.